yashk2810/Encryption-Tool/README.md

   Do not run the above 'example' on your computer or else everything will get encrypted from the root of your computer.

-Do decrypt just comment out the decryption part and comment the encryption part(but not the key).
+To decrypt just comment out the decryption part and comment the encryption part(but not the key).

 This is a very dangerous code.
 Use it with caution